How To Install Tile Around A Shower or Tub

 Step 2: We Prepped the Tub Area

 Once we had our tiles picked out, we stripped out the old tub surround down to the wallboard.
 We verified that there was no damage to the board, and replaced the boards when we found no damage.
 We taped protective plastic over the tub sides to protect the tub from grout and tile mastic as we worked.
+If the tub needs to be fixed, however, perhaps new Hot Tub Parts may also be necessary.
+Elevate the standard of excellence in your new construction project—partner with new construction plumbing companies in hawaii for unparalleled expertise.

 Step 3: We Set the Surround Height